 4. Pro Pac Performance Puppy

 This recipe is designed for puppies from weaning until the 12th month.
-It’s also billed as an excellent feed for pregnant or nursing canines.
+It’s also labelled as an excellent feed for pregnant or nursing canines.

 We don’t find anything wrong with the ingredients because it starts with chicken meal, an animal protein.
 Ground yellow corn as the second ingredient may be a little bit off, but still not bad.
 What’s more concerning is the recent recall of this product.